GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Description: Allows to start the progress of an "OPEN"/"REOPENED" ticket by assigning it to an expert and setting a priority level.
 Upon successful completion of the request, the ticket status will be "IN_PROGRESS"
-    - Request body: the id of the assigned expert and the priority level of the ticket.
+    - Request body: the id of the assigned expert, the priority level of the ticket and description.

       ```
       {
         "expertId": 1,
         "priorityLevel": LOW
+        "description": ""
       }
       ```

     - Response: `204 No Content` (success)
     - Error responses: `404 Not Found` (ticketId or expertId not found), `422 Unprocessable Entity` (validation of request body or ticketId failed or tried to start a not open/reopened ticket)